puppetlabs/puppetlabs-postgresql/README.md

 Defines the version of PostGIS to install, if you install PostGIS.

-Default value: The lowest available with the version of PostgreSQL to be installed.
+Default value: the lowest available with the version of PostgreSQL to be installed.

 ##### `postgresql_conf_path`

 Sets the path to your `postgresql.conf` file.

-Default value: '${confdir}/postgresql.conf'.
+Default value: `${confdir}/postgresql.conf`.

 ##### `psql_path`